dingherself/intro/handouts/_posts/2025-09-03-course-overview.md

 - So, philosophy is not “just opinions” or “no wrong answers”: Ideas and even truths abound.
 Not every idea ought to be taken equally seriously, nor is every truth equally significant.
 Don’t forget to ask: Is this right?
 What are we trying to do here?
 - Good philosophy should also be fun!
 I want us to get our hands directly, so to speak.

-### I’d like us to think of our classroom as where we come to *do philosophy together!
+### I’d like us to think of our classroom as where we come to *do philosophy together*!

-- Usual class structure: Brief introduction -> small group discussion -> whole class discussion -> what I want you to out of from the reading -> whole class discussion.
+- Usual class structure: Brief introduction -> small group discussion -> whole class discussion -> what I want you to get out of from the reading -> whole class discussion.
 - To make this work, I expect everybody to have read the assigned readings *carefully* and *critically* before coming to class (see the syllabus for tips).
 - Course lexicon: Philosophy words are hard and I want to help.
 - Bring the readings with you to class!
-- There will be a handout posted the course website; take your own notes as well.
+- There will be a handout posted on the course website; take your own notes as well.
 - Don’t be afraid to ask right away if you have a question, if you are not sure what we are doing, if I use a word you don’t understand, etc.

 ### Let’s take care of each other!